jexia/semaphore/pkg/specs/README.md

 ```

 ### Endpoint
 An endpoint exposes a flow.
-Endpoints are not parsed by Maestro and have custom implementations in each caller.
+Endpoints are not parsed by Semaphore and have custom implementations in each caller.
 The name of the endpoint represents the flow which should be executed.

 All servers should define their own request/response message formats.